Google Ads

 nnicolls@tribunemedia.net

-Haitians have been migrating to the Bahamas for centuries.
+Haitians have been migrating to The Bahamas for centuries.
 For race-based reasons, it was a problem in the early 19th century.
 While the racial legacy formed itself in the post-colonial psyche of African and non-African Bahamians, the modern problem is driven by other issues, like erratic fear, selfish politics and lackluster leadership.

 One day, hopefully, Bahamians will wake up and realise, as sure as a man cannot cheat death, no number of raids, repatriations or immigration policies will solve the problems we presently have.